Tag Archives: GCSE

 Chord: a straight line drawn between two points on the circumference of a circle.

-Circumference: the distance all the way round the edge of a circle.
+Circumference: the distance all the way around the edge of a circle.

 Congruent: triangles are congruent if they are the same shape and size, eg two right-angled triangles with sides of 3cm, 4cm and 5cm would be ‘congruent’, even if one is the mirror image of the other.
 You can prove that two triangles are congruent by using any of the following methods: SAS (Side-Angle-Side), SSS (Side-Side-Side), ASA (Angle-Side-Angle), AAS (Angle-Angle-Side) and RHS or HL (Right-angle-Hypotenuse-Side or Hypotenuse-Leg).
 If all three measurements of the angles and/or sides are equal, the triangles are congruent.
 You can only create a congruent copy of a triangle by translation, reflection or rotation.
 (Note: congruence is the same as similarity, except that the triangles have to be the same size.)